ITSADELUSION: How to teach children to avoid dangerous situations

 3. Try to practice in a realistic environment.
 For example, practice stranger avoidance in a store or outside their school.
 Practice anything to do with driving in or around the car.

-4. For peer pressure issues, such as responding to a driver who decides to text or talk on the phone while driving, it is important for your child to practice with other children his or her own age and a little older, and with both boys and girls.
-Children who are older than your child are likely to be more persuasive than same age peers, and child often respond differently to each gender.
+4. For peer pressure issues, such as responding to a driver who decides to text or talk on the phone while driving, it is important for children to practice with other children who are both the same age and also older.
+Children who are older than your child are likely to be more persuasive than same age peers.
+Also, children should practice with both boys and girls because some children will respond differently to boys than to girls.
 Find the most charismatic, charming, persuasive adolescents you can find to play the "villain."

 -Teach your child to never engage a stranger.
 Regardless of how much you have told your child, or how much he or she has practiced, the more your child talks to a stranger, the more likely your child will do what the stranger wants your child to do.
 This is true at any age.

 -Behavior: Children should physically disengage the situation by walking away, if possible, or turning away and engaging some other task such as talking to a friend.
 If the child carries a cell phone, I'd have him or her call you immediately if the stranger persists.
-It is important that the child knows how to physically disengage a stranger.
-It is important that the child has something else that he or she can do if approached by a stranger.
-If a child stands idle after being approached by a stranger, waiting for the stranger to go away, the child is more likely to eventually engage the stranger.
+It is important that the child has something else to do if approached by a stranger.
+If a child stands idle while being approached by a stranger, the child is more likely to eventually engage the stranger.

--If your child sees or hears about you talking on the phone or texting while driving, chances are very high that your child will also talk on the phone and/or text while driving, regardless of anything else you say or do.
+-If your child sees or hears about you talking on the phone or texting while driving, chances are very high that your child will also talk on the phone and/or text while driving, regardless of anything else you say, do, or practice together.

-7. I recommend starting this process when the child is 3 or 4 years old.
-It is more effective to teach children when they are young, and especially before they reach age 10 (puberty).
-The more children are taught about adolescent issues when they are under age 10, the more likely they will do what they are taught when they become teenagers.
+8. I recommend starting this process when the child is 3 or 4 years old, even for issues that won't likely arise until adolescence, such as refusing to ride with a driver who is chemically altered or learning to never text and drive.
+It is much more effective to teach children when they are young, especially before they reach puberty.
+The more children are taught how to respond to teenage issues while they are still under age 10, the more likely they will do what they are taught when they become teenagers.

-8. If you want your child to act a certain way, then you act that way and be sure your child knows that you act that way and why.
-Children mimic their parent's behavior.
+10. If you want your child to act a certain way, then you act that way.
+Children mimic their parent's behavior, often even if told to behave differently.
 Even if a child only hears about a parent's behavior, but doesn't see that behavior directly, he or she is likely to mimic it.